 Yes.
-Funky yoga mats, hot yoga towels, gift cards and other cool yogi stuff.
+Yogamatters yoga mats, hot yoga towels, gift cards and other cool yogi stuff.

 How do I pay, do I have to be a member?

 Nope…you can just pay for a single class online or at the studio, no membership required.
-For best value sign-up for a ‘Welcome Offer’ and try unlimited classes for a set-time period, with no sneaky roll-over fees.
-Level 1 classes (or any class with ‘Beginner’ in the title) are always busy; try to book at least a week in advance to be sure of a place.
+For best value sign-up for a Trial Membership and try unlimited classes at less than half the usual price.

 I’ve done yoga / Pilates before, do I need to do a beginners class?